Elementary-my-dear-Watson/README-Generator/README.md

 - [Questions](#questions)

 ## Description
-Create a professional README using the command line interface by responding to prompts and inputting information
+Create a professional README using the command line interface by responding to prompts and inputting information.

 ## Installation
 To install the necessary dependencies, run the following command: